-The cloud is a means of hosting your hardware, technical infrastructure and software applications have been a game-changer for companies of all ages and sizes.
-For well-established companies, there are huge benefits to be had moving to the cloud, but a number of challenges too.
+The cloud as a means of hosting your hardware, technical infrastructure and software applications has been a game-changer for companies of all ages and sizes.
+For well-established companies, there are huge benefits to moving their infrastructure to the cloud, but a number of challenges too.
 I want to outline a few approaches that can work.
 Any large organization typically has a very heterogeneous set of architectures and systems.
 Some systems are new, well understood and easy to change.
 Others have been working for decades, but much more difficult to change and understand fully.
-Given such widespread systems, what approach is best?
+Given such widespread systems, what approach works best?
 The answer really is that you have to attack a multi-factorial problem in multiple dimensions.

 The model for cloud computing adoption is given below:

-For distributed systems, which typically run on Java + Linux + some enterprise database, find all the dependencies, and get them all up to date to the latest versions.
-One can adopt this by various methods as discussed below:
+For distributed systems, which typically run on Java + Linux + some enterprise database one can adopt methods as discussed below: